vyos/vyos-documentation/docs/configuration-overview.rst

   [edit]
   vyos@vyos#

-You can rollback configuration using the rollback command, however this command will currently trigger a system reboot.
+You can rollback configuration using the rollback command.
+This command will apply the selected revision and trigger a system reboot.

 .. code-block:: sh